Book IV — The Marshal's Almanac

 The full settlement files are the canonical source.
 Key reference:

-• Rustwater (Ash Belt rim): Consortium hub. ~3,000 souls.
+• Rustwater (Ash Belt rim): Consortium hub, ~3,000 souls.
 Sheriff Crowe.
-Starting town.
+The default starting town.

-• Bellhaven (Fen): stilt-village.
-Half-sanctuary, half-trap.
+• Bellhaven (Fen): a stilt-village, half-sanctuary and half-trap. ~1,200 souls.

 Cursed Landmarks